Aegisub/aegisite/source/docs/3.1/ASS_Tags.html.md

 are given in the script resolution coordinate system.
 The meaning of _X_ and _Y_ changes slightly depending on [[alignment|ASS_Tags#linealignment]].

-> _In VSFilter 2.39 and later, you can use non-integer numbers for
-> coordinates, for sub-pixel precision to to one eighth of a pixel.
-Note that
-> this might not be safe for softsubbing._

 The alignment of the subtitle line is used as anchor point for the position.
 I.e. when you have a line with alignment top-left, the top-left corner of the subtitle is placed at the coordinates given to `\pos`, and for bottom-center